stevebrownlee/coronavirus/README.md

     1. If the person's temperature is above 101 and the number of days the person has been symptomatic is greater than, or equal to, 4 then `infected` property must have a value of `true`.
     1. Otherwise, the `infected` property must have a value of `false`.
 1. After both of the new properties have been added, add the person to the array of diagnosed people.
 Recall which method is used to add new items to an array.
+1. Finally, the function should return the augmented object.

 #### Checking Your Work